Attorney General nominee Garland says politics won't influence criminal probes

 The next attorney general will inherit a few investigations that began during the Trump administration of the origin of those probes and also of Hunter Biden, the new president’s son.

-“I would not have taken this job if I had thought politics would have any influence over prosecutions or investigations,” Garland told lawmakers on the Senate Judiciary Committee during his confirmation hearing on Monday.
+“I would not have taken this job if I had thought politics would have any influence over prosecutions or investigations,” Garland told the panel.

 “The president has promised that those decisions will only be made by the attorney general, and that is what I plan to do.
 I do not plan to be interfered with by anyone.
 I expect the Justice Department will make its own decisions in this regard.”

-Garland’s promises on Monday marked a contrast from previous Attorney General William Barr, who came under criticism for his willingness to intervene in criminal cases in ways that benefited Trump’s political allies, from Michael Flynn to Roger Stone.
+Garland’s promises marked a contrast from previous Attorney General William Barr, who was criticized for his willingness to intervene in criminal cases in ways that benefited Trump’s political allies, from Michael Flynn to Roger Stone.

-Garland pledged to sit down with career staff of the department, which have suffered from low morale for the past four years amid partisan attacks and accusations by Trump they were part of a “deep state.”
+Garland pledged to sit down with department staff, who have suffered from low morale for the past four years amid partisan attacks and accusations by Trump they were part of a “deep state.”

 “I want to make clear to the career prosecutors...that my job is to protect them from partisan or other improper motives,” Garland said, adding that for now his visits with them will need to be over Zoom due to the pandemic.